Looking for the Best Hikes in Europe? Look no further!

-Famous for their abrupt limestone walls, the Carpathian Mountains, also known as the Transylvanian Alps, offer a truly of the beaten path hiking experiences.
+Famous for their abrupt limestone walls, the Carpathian Mountains, also known as the Transylvanian Alps, offer some of the truly of-the-beaten-path hiking experiences.

 Built in the 14th century, it has been widely associated with infamous Dracula, although it is unclear why, since an inspiration for the book, Wallachian prince Vlad Tepeş, isn’t directly affiliated with the place, as long as we know.

 On the way you can visit one of the medieval towns called Sighisoara and see a few monasteries and fortified Saxon churches and local castles.

 With the largest number of glacier lakes and streams, the Retezat National Park is another treasure not to be missed.

-The best time to hike is from May to October, but note that accommodation on the trail is very basic, so it is safer to bring a sleeping bag with you.
+The best time to hike is from May to October, but note that accommodation on the trail is very basic, so it is safer to bring a good sleeping bag with you.

 Just as the eagle, the trail travels through Tirol – from east to west, the whole length of Austria.
 Viewing the map you will realize that the walk symbolizes a proud eagle spreading its wings all over Tirol.

-Divided into multiple sections between Kaiser Mountain Range and Arlberg it comprises 9 stages between Venediger and Grossglockner Mountains in East Tirol.
+Divided into multiple sections between Kaiser Mountain Range and Arlberg, it comprises 9 stages between Venediger and Grossglockner Mountains in East Tirol.

 Any of the routes on the Eagle Walk offer superb opportunity to explore the nature.
-From simple walks through stunning scenery to vigorous hikes over various summits, we are sure you’ll find a hike that is right just for you.
+From simple walks through stunning scenery to vigorous hikes over various summits, we are sure you’ll find a hike that is just right for you.

-There is probably no person online who hasn’t seen the iconic images of the Cinque Terre hanging off the cliffs above the turquoise waters glistening in the sun.
+There is probably no person online who hasn’t seen the iconic images of the rugged Italian Riviera coastline - Cinque Terre (or 5 Earths) - hanging off the cliffs above the turquoise waters glistening in the sun.

-To avoid the crowds ignore the most popular Trail 2 (the Sentiero Azzurro, or Blue Trail), which you can do later by train or by bus, and ask your guide to take you on the more challenging Trails 1, 4, 6, 9 and 10.
+To avoid the crowds, ignore the most popular Trail 2 (the Sentiero Azzurro, or Blue Trail), which you can do later by train or by bus, and ask your guide to take you on the more challenging Trails 1, 4, 6, 9 and 10.

 Trail 1 is called the High Path of the Cinque Terre Moutain Trail, taking your from the charming Portovenere and to the luxurious area of Levanto alongside the beautiful coastline.